ga4gh/data-security/STI/STI_v4.0.md

 <https://pages.nist.gov/800-63-3/sp800-63-3.html> (accessed 23 April 2019).

 [9] Authentication and Authorization Infrastructure standard (AAI).
 Currently under submission to the GA4GH Product Review Committee.
+The standard is expected to be approved before 2020 and it should be assumed that it will be.

 [10] OpenID Connect.
 Available from <http://openid.net/connect/> (accessed 26
 April 2019).